BlankParenthesis/PxlsNetworking/extensions/factions.md

 }
 ```

-The approval field can be used by implementations to require approval from a faction after a user has attempted to join before they are formally considered a member.
+The join_intent field can optionally be used by implementations to do any of the following:
+- require approval from a faction after a user has attempted to join before they are formally considered a member
-The field's structure also facilitates users being invited and needing to accept before being formally considered a member.
+- let a faction invite a user, which may be the only way that user can join that faction
-Implementors might reasonably choose to always return a fully-approved value for this field.
+Implementors might reasonably choose to always return a fully-approved value for this field and skip these processes.

-It would be reasonable to automatically remove the member if neither side has approved the member.
+If both sub-fields are false, the user should no longer be considered a member.

 If the [users extension](./users.md) is implemented, Member objects will also contain the associated User object:
 ```typescript